reflex-dev/reflex-web/blog/2025-06-03-internal-tool-builders-2025.md

 #### Pros

-- Developer-friendly: Retool supports full-code customization alongside some no-code offerings.
+- **Developer-friendly**: Retool supports full-code customization alongside some no-code offerings.
-- Plenty of options: Retool provides dozens of built-in integrations for common databases, APIs, and auth providers.
+- **Plenty of options**: Retool provides dozens of built-in integrations for common databases, APIs, and auth providers.
-- Flexible: Retool offers both cloud and on-premises deployment options.
+- **Flexible**: Retool offers both cloud and on-premises deployment options.

 #### Cons

-- Pricey: Retool’s pricing may be unrealistic for small teams or early-stage startups.
+- **Pricey**: Retool’s pricing may be unrealistic for small teams or early-stage startups.
-- Complex: Retool’s learning curve can be steep for teams new to JavaScript or frontend concepts.
+- **Complex**: Retool’s learning curve can be steep for teams new to JavaScript or frontend concepts.

 #### Pricing